-It’s important to note that unlike a 401k, not everyone is eligible to make contributions into a Roth IRA.
+It’s important to note that, unlike a 401k, not everyone is eligible to make contributions to a Roth IRA.
 Eligibility is dependent upon your adjustable gross income.
 This means that if you make above a certain annual income, you will be “phased out” from Roth IRA contributions.
 Additionally, if you are eligible to contribute, there is still a maximum amount you can invest in a given year.
-This maximum contribution is based upon your adjustable gross income.
+This maximum contribution is based on your adjustable gross income.
 You can find this information here on the IRS website.

 The primary difference between how Roth IRAs and traditional 401(k)s function lies in the tax rules.
 Unlike traditional retirement accounts, where you make contributions pre-tax, you can include Roth contributions in your income the year you contribute.
 Additionally, any gains on your investments will not be taxed while your funds remain in the account.

 Due to the taxes on the original contribution, taxation on withdrawals is different as well.
 Assuming that you make qualified withdrawals from your Roth IRA, your funds come out tax-free.
 However, unlike your 401k, there are a few ways to avoid taxes and penalties on early withdrawals, such as:

 There are other circumstances to avoid the penalties (but not the tax), but we won’t cover them in this article.

 Another important tidbit to know is that you are never required to take a minimum distribution from your Roth IRA.
 If you choose not to touch this account during your retirement, the funds can continue to grow until your beneficiaries inherit your estate.